 BHG is planning a parish history and will archive interviews and local photos like this one from Judith Morgan taken at the Scout Hut in the 1960s (?).
 Next meeting: The Volunteer, Saturday October 21 mid-day.

 An urgent message from Mike Booth who is leading on the building of the labyrinth on the Bishops Meadows.
-The email address to contact him is email@example.com
+The email address to contact him on is firstname.lastname@example.org

 Well, we’ve raised the money (thank you) and the Council have granted us a Licence (thank you).
 Its now up to us!

 The Contractors are starting work tomorrow (Monday), preparing the ground for us to Lay the Labyrinth this coming weekend (30th and Oct 1st).

 Would you like to help?
 Or do you know someone who would?

 The work will be mainly trundling wheelbarrows around with small amounts of soil or gravel to fill in the pattern of the Labyrinth.

 If you can help, please reply to this email and let me know:

 1. How many of you?
 2. Can you bring a wheelbarrow and/or a spade/shovel?
 3. Which days or parts of days you can manage?